brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 Content names
 =============

-The content name report is part of `content tracking
-<https://matomo.org/docs/content-tracking/>`_.
-The widget displays the names,
-impressions and interaction rate of the content the visitors viewed and interacted with.
+The content name report is part of `content tracking`_.
+The widget displays the names, impressions and interaction rate of the content the visitors viewed and interacted with.

 .. figure:: /Images/WidgetContentNames.png